Salve Regina (Pärt): Music

 The work in E minor is mostly in 3/4 time.
-After an instrumental introduction of 12 measure, all parts sing the greeting "Salve Regina" in unison, marked piano (soft).
+After an instrumental introduction of 12 measure, all parts sing the greeting "Salve Regina" in unison, marked (soft).
 After four instrumental measures the theme is continued, again in unison with a falling line of even long notes: "mater misericordiae" (mother of mercy), after two instrumental measures followed by "vita dulcedo" (sweet life), after two more measures "et spes nostra, salve" (and our hope, hail).